XDevant/P12_devant_xavier/README.md

 1. Postgres Credentials can be found/set in the config.py file in the epicevents folder:

 The app need to connect to a Postgres database.
-You can either create a Postgres account with the name and password in config.py or edit the config.py to enter your account name and password.
+You can either create a Postgres account with the username and password in config.py or edit POSTGRES_USER, POSTGRES_PASSWORD in config.py to enter your account username and password.

+## The install command will DROP the tables named Epic-Events, test_Epic-Events and copy_Epic-Events before recreating them.
+If this is a problem you can change the name in config.py (POSTGRES_NAME)

 2. Clone the repository on your own computer et navigate into the folder: